-Best Online Brokerage Firm, Stock Investing Website in 2014
+Best Online Brokerage Firm, Stock Investing Website Review For 2014

-Which online brokerage firm is the best? #1 stock investing website for do-it-yourself (DIY) investors.
+Which online brokerage firm is the best?
+Review of the #1 stock investing website for do-it-yourself (DIY) investors.

 Broker Commissions and Fees

 |Stocks and ETFs|| $7|

 |Stocks and ETFs interactive voice response (IVR) telephone system|| $32|

 |Mutual funds|| 3,000+ commission-free NTF funds, $17 for others|

 U.S. Treasury Bills, Notes, Bonds and STRIPS, New Corporate Offerings

 | subject to a markup or markdown|